Defacto2/.github/profile/README.md

 #### [Sceners on GitHub](https://github.com/sceners)

-Our collection of historical code sources for scene tools, demos, intros and magazines.
+Sceners is our collection of historical code sources for scene tools, demos, intros and magazines.

 #### [Database repository](https://github.com/Defacto2/database)

-Information on how to obtain and use the Defacto2 website database.
+The database has information on obtaining and using the Defacto2 website database.

 #### [Websites repository](https://github.com/Defacto2/websites)

-Our collection of historical websites for the scene and Defacto2.
+The website is our collection of historical websites for the scene and Defacto2.

 <!--